Reduce PCB Manufacturing Time Through Manufacturer Collaboration

 In a recent interview with PCB007, Altium VP of Marketing Lawrence Romine recalled a brief conversation with Tara Dunn, who remarked that all designs her company receives for manufacturing get put on hold.
 If you’re a manufacturer, this probably doesn’t surprise you; some designers can be very cavalier with their design choices.
 Although these designs may be innovative and useful from a signal integrity and layout perspective, they may not be manufacturable or may result in low yield.

 The trick to avoiding redesigns and to reduce PCB manufacturing time is to collaborate with your manufacturer early in the design process.
-Manufacturers will tell you that designers need to talk to their fabrication and assembly house earlier in the design process.
-The most seamless way to realize this process and reduce PCB manufacturing time is to use a cloud-based system for data access, sharing, and collaboration on design changes.
+Manufacturers will tell you that it's best for designers to talk to their fabrication and assembly house earlier in the design process.
+Whether at the beginning of a design cycle or right before fabrication, the most seamless way to reduce PCB manufacturing time is to use a cloud-based system for data access, sharing, and collaboration on design changes.

 Inefficient Collaboration = Delayed Manufacturing